jmarsland2/Bioinformatics/README.md

 # cheminformatics
-This repository will contain projects completed as I begin working towards cheminformatics
+This repository will contain projects completed as I begin working in cheminformatics